 Accessing hardly reachable objects with light, while maintaining the possibility of performing detailed analysis at the output is a well-known conundrum, yet a task with substantial relevance.
 Correlations in multimode light constitute a widely explored way to circumvent technical limitations.
-The object is illuminated by part of the emission, which is then directly detected; the analysis is actually carried out remotely on the rest.
+These schemes rely on two sets of correlated modes, which are employed to illuminate the object on one side, and the analysis apparatus on the other.
+Although the light that has actually encountered the object is not directly analysed, the presence of correlations allows to extract the information.
 When applied to spatial analysis, this technique is able to produce an image even if the object is physically removed from the detection line, hence the name ghost imaging (GI)~\cite{pittman95pra}.

-While originally recognised as an exquisite quantum effect produced in parametric down conversion~\cite{pittman95pra} , later it has been found that many features of GI can be replicated by multimode thermal emission~\cite{bennink02prl,gatti04prl,valencia05prl}.
-This has lead to an intense activity focused on extending applications towards genuine remote imaging~\cite{zhao12apl}, as well as extensions to the spectral~\cite{Amiot:18,janassek18appsci} and polarisation domains~\cite{lemos14nat}.
-Thermal GI requires less demanding equipment than its fully quantum counterpart, and it typically provides superior brightness.
-There exist however aspects of the quantum technique that can not be replicated with classical light, in particular when inspecting the optical resolution~\cite{bennink04prl}, and the signal-to-noise ratio of the image~\cite{sullivan10pra}.
+Although GI was initially considered as a quantum effect produced in parametric down conversion~\cite{pittman95pra}, many results and features can be replicated by multimode classical thermal emission~\cite{bennink02prl,gatti04prl,valencia05prl}.
+This has lead to an intense activity focused on extending applications towards genuine remote imaging~\cite{zhao12apl}, as well as extensions to the spectral~\cite{Amiot:18,janassek18appsci} and polarization domains~\cite{lemos14nat}.
+Thermal GI requires less demanding equipment than its quantum counterpart, and it typically allows to achieve superior brightness.
+There exist, however, aspects of the quantum technique that can not be replicated with classical light, in particular when inspecting the optical resolution~\cite{bennink04prl}, and the signal-to-noise ratio of the image~\cite{sullivan10pra}.
 In this article, we discuss quantitative differences of the quantum and classical scheme in the light of a different paradigm in quantum metrology, viz. quantum parameter estimation~\cite{giovannetti04sci, giovannetti06prl, paris09ijqi,PerspectiveMultiPar}.